Sloane Stephens: Stephens vs. Serena Williams

 Stephens had frequently been regarded as a potential successor to Serena Williams to become the next top American women's tennis player, if not the best in the world.
-She grew up as a fan of the Williams sisters, but had lost some of her interest in them after they did not sign autographs at a Fed Cup tie that Stephens attended at age 12.
-She considered them to be friends when she was starting out on the pro tour, but described Serena as simply a colleague in early 2015.
+She grew up as a fan of the Williams sisters but had lost some of her interest in them after they did not sign autographs at a Fed Cup tie that Stephens attended at age 12.
+She considered them to be friends when she was starting out on the pro tour but described Serena as simply a colleague in early 2015.
 Her relationship with Serena became strained after their match at the 2013 Australian Open.
-After Stephens's victory against her at the tournament, Serena commented, "I made you," in a tweet believed to be directed at Stephens and did not speak to her younger compatriot until at least May.
-Nonetheless, Stephens has said the two of them still had a good relationship.
+Following Stephens's victory against her at the tournament, Serena commented, "I made you," in a tweet believed to be directed at Stephens and did not speak to her younger compatriot until at least May.
+Nonetheless Stephens has said the two of them still had a good relationship.

-Stephens has a 1–6 record against Serena Williams, with three of their matches coming in 2013, other three in 2015 and one in 2020.
+Stephens has a 1–6 record against Serena Williams, with three of their matches in 2013, another three in 2015, and one in 2020.
 Her only victory against Serena came at the 2013 Australian Open when she was still relatively unknown as a 19-year-old.
 The match win and her run into a Grand Slam singles semifinal garnered international attention and put her on the cusp of cracking the top 10 of the WTA rankings later in the season.
 With Serena entering the match in excellent form and also having defeated her much younger opponent earlier that month, Stephens was listed as high as a 16-to-1 underdog.
 All of their matches since have been contested at high-level Premier tournaments or Grand Slam tournaments.
-In 2015, Stephens won the first set of their encounters at the Indian Wells Open and the French Open, but ultimately lost in three sets in both instances.
+In 2015 Stephens won the first set of their encounters at the Indian Wells Open and the French Open but ultimately lost in three sets in both instances.